Simplifying Life Insurance in India

 - A company usually sells common stock to raise money for growth or operations.
 This lets investors own a small part of the firm.

-What are Preference Stocks?
+What are Preferred Stocks?

 Preference shares, also known as preferred stock, are equity securities.
 They usually pay a fixed dividend and have priority over common stocks in case of bankruptcy or dissolution.